 A traditional microscope’s optic specifications are for the human eye.
 The child views the slide through an eyepiece.
 They adjust the focus and magnification according to what they see with their naked eyes.

-A digital microscope delivers the image to a monitor by means of a digital cameral and optics.
+A digital microscope delivers the information to a computer or Mac by means of a digital cameral and optics.
 Kids who enjoy science and technology may appreciate a digital microscope.
 It comes with a built-in LED microscope light source, and the optics meet digital specifications, not human eye specs.
 Digital microscopes may have better magnification rangeability.

 Using a digital microscope may have less of a learning curve for kids and beginners but are generally more expensive than traditional microscopes.
 Traditional microscopes, however, may include prepared slides and accessories digital microscope kits may not have.
 The latter works with apps instead of kids creating slides with Petri dishes, a test tube, and other experiment items.
 You may even find video games that inspire the usage of digital microscopes.